EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

   - add\_predictions()
   - add\_residuals()
   - make\_datetime()
-  - creating simple functions
+  - Creating simple functions

 ## R knowledge covered in module

-  - NEON API (zipsByProduct() and stackByTable())
+  - NEON specific functions (stackByTable())

-## Step 1: Background on carbon and climate
+## Background on carbon and climate

 Estimating carbon storage is important for quantifying the climate mitigation benefit provided by an ecosystem.
-Carbon that is stored in an ecosystem is carbon that is not in the atmosphere and contributing to climate change.
+Carbon that is stored in an ecosystem is carbon that is not in the atmosphere and thus not contributing to climate change.
 Carbon storage is quantified by adding up the carbon in different “stocks” of carbon within the ecosystem, with vegetation and soils being the most important stocks in most terrestrial ecosystems.

 Importantly, this is a different perspective than Module 6 where you analyzed the flux of carbon into or out of an ecosystem (NEP).
 The carbon flux is the *rate* that carbon is stored while the carbon stocks are the amount of carbon that is already present.
-As an example, a young forest may have low carbon stocks but high NEP while an older forest may have high carbon stocks but low NEP.
+As an example, a young forest may have low carbon stocks but high NEP (Net Ecosystem Exchange from Module 6) while an older forest may have high carbon stocks but low NEP.

-## Step 2: Background on estimating carbon stocks
+## Background on estimating carbon stocks

-**Calculating total biomass of trees**

 One common approach to estimating carbon in woody vegetation is by measuring the diameter of each individual tree over a certain size in a set area (called a plot).
-The diameter of each tree is converted to biomass using allometric relationships between the diameter and biomass.
+The diameter of each tree is converted to mass (called biomass) using equations that use diameter to predict biomass (called allometric relationships).
 Allometric relationships are statistical relationships that are created by measuring a tree’s diameter before cutting down and weighing it.
 A general relationship for a species can be created by combining these harvested trees into a single analysis.
 Allometric relationships typically estimate aboveground biomass which needs to be converted to carbon by multiplying by 0.5 (biomass is about 50% carbon).

 Total biomass of a tree is the sum of aboveground and belowground carbon.
 Since belowground carbon is less commonly measured (it requires